discordeno/discordeno/website/docs/examples/reactionroles.md

 // insert-end
 ```

 The final option to add to this is the label option.
-For this we will use a type of string and we can set the required to false or not specify any required propriety at all, in this we will omit the propriety.
+For this we will use a type of string and we can set the required to false or not specify any required property at all, in this we will omit the property.

 ```ts
 {